Best Long Distance Running Shoes

 When it comes to lightweight shoes that are great for long-distance running, one of the best choices in the market today is the Newton Running Motion V shoes.
 Designed with the runner in mind, this shoe offers stability, comfort, and flexibility like few others.Read more

 The Newton Running Motion V features an EVA-High rebound compound in the midsole and inner sole area that helps to keep the foot well balanced and supported while in motion, with a concentration on maintaining overall stability.
 There is a minimal amount of support offered, but it appears to be placed in areas where it is needed the most.

-While most people found these shoes to be very well fitting, and flexible, there were some who thought that the shoes overall fit was a bit on the smaller size.
+While most people found these shoes to be very well-fitting, and flexible, there were some who thought that shoes overall fit was a bit on the smaller size.
 However, the combination of the stretch metatarsal panel, stabilization tongue, and the anatomically correct overlays helped to provide a more customized fit.

 While the mesh upper portion does provide for superior breathability and flexibility in movement, it really offers very little in the way of protection from the elements.
 If you choose to use these shoes during inclement weather, it’s best to expect to get wet.